 If you call or visit the town's Natural Resources Department, they'll give you all the information you need.

-When you have your license and your tools, then all you need to do is go out at low tide on clamming day, wade in, and dig up your dinner.
+When you have your license and your tools, then all you'll need to do is go out at low tide on clamming day, wade in, and dig up your dinner.

 If you aren't sure of the best technique to use, just ask anyone who's there.
 Most clammers are happy to show a novice digger the easiest way to collect a basket of fresh steamers.

 Have you seen my clam digging page?
-I have lots of town-by-town shellfishing information there.
+I have lots of town-by-town shellfishing information there, along with links to buy the tools and equipment you'll need.

 Hope this helps.
 Happy clamming!!